siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 insert into IgnoreStream2;
 ```

-*Error Handling at Sink*
+**_Error Handling at Sink_**

 There can be cases where external systems becoming unavailable or coursing errors when the events are published to them.
-By default the sinks log and drop the events causing  event losses, this can be handled gracefully by configuring `@sink` annotation's `on.error` parameter.
+By default sinks log and drop the events causing event losses, and this can be handled gracefully by configuring `on.error` parameter of the `@sink` annotation.

 The `on.error` parameter of the `@sink` annotation can be specified as bellow.